 Top of the Foot Fracture Boot Treatment:

 - There are pros and cons to using a boot to treat your foot pain.
-If you are immobilized too long the cons are that you will gradually become stiff and overworked to your other leg.
-The pros are that you injured heel will hopefully have a chance to gradually heal!
+The pros are that your injured heel will hopefully have a chance to heal gradually!
+If you are immobilized too long, the cons are that you will gradually become stiff and overworked to your other leg. r

 - Our favorite fracture boots and their supplies: